 Just to start out, I clicked on Monitors and added the Default VGA Adapter.
 I’ll have to mess with this, and what’s available online.
 I’ve heard its possible to get a much better resolution than VGA.

-The mouse was working, so I didn’t mess with that.
-Network is another whole ball of wax (apparently DHCP support needs to be hacked in) so I skipped over this for now.
+- The mouse was working, so I didn’t mess with that.
+Networking is another whole ball of wax (apparently DHCP support needs to be hacked in) so I skipped over this for now.

 When its done copying, remove the floppy (like it tells you to!) and go ahead and reboot.